Higher Ed Admission Trends Shaping the Future of Enrollment

 From a school’s perspective, this means providing every student with a fair opportunity.
 As admissions moves beyond AP test scores or ACT scores to decide what is “good or bad,” they must be willing to compensate with objective policies for admissions decisions.

-How a Student Engagement CRM Can Make a Difference
+The Power of a Student Engagement CRM

 A comprehensive student engagement CRM is an extremely beneficial tool in a world of shifting admissions cycles.
 Not only does strong and reliable data remain the same (regardless of what other trends come and go), but it provides a baseline for admissions and enrollment staff to make the most informed decisions possible.